8 Garden Squares In Central London To Visit In 2022

 1. Bloomsbury Square Gardens

 London’s oldest garden square is Bloomsbury Square Gardens in Camden.
-Covent Garden Piazza came first in the 1630s, created by famed architect Inigo Jones and influenced by the Italian style, but it is Bloomsbury Square that is London’s first official square, built in the 1660s, followed closely by St James Square.
+Covent Garden Piazza came first in the 1630s, created by famed architect Inigo Jones and influenced by the Italian style.
+But it’s Bloomsbury Square that is London’s first official square.
+Built in the 1660s, it was followed closely by St James Square.
 Kensington Square came in 1681 becoming known as a London square in the middle of the 19th century.
 With its large lawn, cleverly arranged walkways and canopy of trees, Bloomsbury Square Gardens is a peaceful communal space, just a stone’s throw from attractions like The British Museum.

 2. Cavendish Square Gardens

 Escape the hustle and bustle of central London at Cavendish Square Gardens in Marylebone.
 5 minutes’ walk from the shopping paradise of Oxford Street, and the famous Regent’s Park, Cavendish Square was built around 1717- catapulting Marylebone onto the ladder of London’s most fashionable neighbourhoods.
-And if you do visit Regent’s Park, Park Crescent is one of the largest, and grandest, communal garden squares in the city- accessible during the 2022 London Square Open Gardens Weekend.
+And if you do visit Regent’s Park, Park Crescent is one of the largest, and grandest, communal garden squares in the city.

 3. Grosvenor Square Garden